 Lead executing agency: Ministère de l'Agriculture et du Développement Rural (MINADER)

-PRO-PLANTEURS is a joint project of the Federal Ministry of Food and Agriculture (BMEL), the Federal Ministry for Economic Cooperation and Development (BMZ), the German Initiative on Sustainable Cocoa (GISCO) and the Ivorian Conseil du Café-Cacao.
-GISCO is an alliance of the German confectionery industry, the German retail grocery trade and civil society organisations with the German Government, represented by BMEL and BMZ.
-The Ivorian Conseil du Café-Cacao covers one third of the project costs.
+PRO-PLANTEURS is a joint project by the Federal Ministry of Food and Agriculture (BMEL), the Federal Ministry for Economic Cooperation and Development (BMZ), the German Initiative on Sustainable Cocoa and the Ivorian Conseil du Café-Cacao (Coffee and Cocoa Council).
+The German Initiative on Sustainable Cocoa is a joint initiative of the German Government, represented by BMZ and BMEL, the German sweets and confectionery industry, the German retail grocery trade and civil society organisations.
+The project works with farmer organisations and their 30,000 members in five regions in the center, east and south of Côte d'Ivoire:

 PRO-PLANTEURS supports selected cocoa farmers’ organisations through training programmes and supplementary advisory services in order to improve their internal organisation.

 Optimising agricultural enterprises